13 Top-Rated Campgrounds in South Dakota

 While there are plenty of great campgrounds in Badlands National Park to choose from, the best overnight experience is found at the Sage Creek Campground on the west side of the park's North Unit.

-The Sage Creek Campground resembles a cul-de-sac, with the primitive camping island encircled by the road and parking area.
-This is best suited for tent camping and small camper units, as the unpaved Sage Creek Rim Road is difficult for larger recreation vehicles to navigate.
+The Sage Creek Campground resembles a cul-de-sac, with a primitive camping island encircled by the road and parking area.
+This area is best suited for tent camping and small camper units, as the unpaved Sage Creek Rim Road is difficult for larger recreation vehicles to navigate.